Blog post

 • A blog is a category of website that includes dated entries and dated comments.

-• A blog that is part of a larger publication (i.e Times) should also include the name of that publication in italics after the blog title (Manual 14.208).
+• A blog that is part of a larger publication (i.e Times) should also include the name of that publication in italics after the blog title.

-• Include a publication date (or date of modification/revision).
+• Include a publication date.
 If no such date can be found, include an access date.
+Precede the date 'Accessed' (see 13.15).
+Use appropriate capitalisation where needed.